KI3P/KI3P.github.io/_posts/2023-12-23-vswr_and_power_meter.md

 ![Directional coupler with power levels](/assets/images/directional_coupler_diagram.png)

 I decided to use 10 turns, which gives me a coupling factor of `d = -20 dB`.
-I then need at least 30 dB of attenuation to reduce the power level to the required level.
+I then need at least 30 dB of attenuation to reduce the power to the required level.

 ### Attenuators

 Attenuators are easy to build using Pi resistor circuits.
 There are [many](https://www.pasternack.com/t-calculator-pi-attn.aspx) [online](https://www.omnicalculator.com/other/pi-attenuator) [calculators](https://chemandy.com/calculators/matching-pi-attenuator-calculator.htm) that will give you the appropriate resistor values to achieve a specified attenuation level.
 A design consideration to pay attention to is the amount of heat the resistors will need to safely dissipate.
-In our case, we attenuators will take 30 dBm (1 W) of input power and reduce it to 0 dBm (1 mW), dissipating the difference of 0.999 W as heat.
+In our case, the attenuators will take 30 dBm (1 W) of input power and reduce it to 0 dBm (1 mW), dissipating the difference of 0.999 W as heat.

 I opted to split the attenuator into two stages of attenuation: 16 dB followed by 20 dB.
 I also used parallel resistors to more accurately achieve the required resistor values.
 IN3OTD has a great [online calculator](https://www.qsl.net/in3otd/parallr.html) that will help you find the right combinations of standard resistor values.
 I opted to use the E24 series, which worked well enough.